 The calculation of stamp duty is different from state to state.
 This is because the Australian Federal Government doesn’t levy stamp duty; it’s instead done by state and territory governments.
 However, it is generally based on two factors: the market value of the property, or the price paid (including any GST) for the property.

 Because calculating stamp duty can get complicated, the most accurate way to calculate stamp duty on a property is to use one of the many available stamp duty calculators online, making sure to use the correct calculator for your state.

-For more information about calculating stamp duty in your location, visit the appropriate government website below:
+For more information about calculating stamp duty in your location, visit our stamp duty calculators pages:

 While stamp duty is a necessary evil for home buyers in Australia, the good news is that there are stamp duty concessions available which can save you money, including those for first time home buyers, pensioners, owner-occupied homes, and off-the-plan sales.

 Whether you’re buying your first house or building your dream home from scratch, you may be able to save money with first home buyer stamp duty concessions.
 Currently, every state offers concessions for first time home buyers, although they vary from state to state.